-If the engine is running above 50% Contracted Maximum Continuous Rating (CMCR) power, the transfer and operating in fuel sharing mode is possible with HFO, MGO and MDO.
-When the engine power is reduced below the mode's operating range, an alarm message is released.
-If the engine power is not increased above 50% CMCR power within a defined time period, a gas trip is initiated, unless manual transfer is performed in time.
+FSM FSM is only available if contracted.
+If the engine is running above approximately 50% CMCR engine power, transfer from either diesel mode (Tier II) or gas mode to FSM is possible.
+HFO, MDO and MGO can be used as liquid fuel.
+When the engine power is reduced below the FSM's operating range, an alarm message is released.
+If the engine power is not increased within the required time period, a gas trip is initiated.